krystianbajno/techka/README.md

-dork collect  --query # custom query dork process (data collected from google process for emails and phone numbers) dork collect --download # only after dork collect was run as it downloads from list
+dork collect  --query # custom query dork process (data collected from google process for emails and phone numbers) dork process (data collected from google process for emails and phone numbers) --emails --keywords

+dork collect --download # only after dork collect was run as it downloads from list

 links collect